 There are several actions to be considered before deploying your SDDC.

-Connected AWS account
+Connected AWS Account

 If you are deploying a Single Host SDDC, you can delay linking your customer AWS account for up to two weeks.
 You cannot scale up a Single Host SDDC to a multiple host SDDC until you link an AWS account.
 If you are deploying a multiple host SDDC, you must link your customer AWS account when you deploy the SDDC.

-AWS VPC Subnet Configuration and Availability Requirements
+AWS VPC Configuration and Availability Requirements

-Single Host SDDC starter configuration for VMware Cloud on AWS
+Single Host SDDC starter Configuration for VMware Cloud on AWS

 Stretched Clusters for VMware Cloud on AWS